prasadjachak/EventCheckIn/README.md

 ## What ?

-Guest Pass allocation members and allowing those guest during entry in events.
+Guest Pass allocation by members and allowing those guest during entry in events.